future-architect/vuls/README.md

 ```

 The configtest subcommand checks the following
-- Whether vuls is able to connect via ssh to servers/containers defined in the config.toml
+- Whether vuls is able to connect via SSH to servers/containers defined in the config.toml
 - Whether Dependent package is installed on the scan target server
 - Check /etc/sudoers